top of page

 syd_melb_CUP.jpg_ alt=_syd_melb_CUP.jpg

 2019 saw the start of our first annual interstate tournament, the Spectres Cup played in Melbourne on the 24th of August.
-Organised by Andrew Bondini the Spectres Cup was a day of basketball bringing together teams from Sydney & Melbourne.
+Organised by Andrew Bondini the Spectres Australia Cup was a day of basketball bringing together teams from Sydney & Melbourne.
 In the end it was a close game and Sydney won by 2 points.

 bottom of page